Cost of Owning a Tonkinese Cat

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Dental Disease screening, FIP screening, Inflammatory Bowel Disease screening

 Tonkineses should receive breed-specific screening for dental disease starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Catching problems early gives you more treatment options and better odds.

 Cost of Tonkinese Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Tonkinese ownership:
+These ranges reflect national averages for Tonkinese ownership.

 More Tonkinese Guides

-Find more specific guidance for Tonkinese health and care:
+Find more specific guidance for Tonkinese health and care.

 Sources & References